7devs/vol1_ws/lesson3/lesson3_reading.md

 ## Constructors With Methods
 In addition to setting properties, constructors can also define methods.
 This way, as soon as the object is created it will have its own methods as well.

+# Review

+## What Are Objects For?
+Objects provide us with a way to represent real-world or virtual things.
+We can do this by storing information inside the object's properties.
+There are two basic ways to make objects:
+* Literal Notation, where we use:
+`var Name = { };`
+* Constructor Notation, where we use the keyword `new`.

+## properties
+Properties are like variables that belong to an object, and are used to hold pieces of information.
+Properties can be accessed in two ways:
+* Dot notation, with`ObjectName.PropertyName`
+* Bracket notation, with 'ObjectName["PropertyName"]'

+## Customizing Constructors
+These are helpful for two reasons:
+1. We can assign our objects properties through parameters we pass in when the object is created.
+2. We can give our objects methods automatically.
+These both work to save us time and lines of code when we make objects.

+## Methods
+**Methods** are like functions that are associated with a particular object.
+They are especially helpful when you want to either:
+1. Update the object properties
+2. Calculate something based on an object's properties.
+3.